Skip to main content

 401 Unauthorized - Invalid or missing API key.

-429 Too Many Requests - Rate limit exceeded.
+429 Too Many Requests - Rate limit or monthly quota exceeded.

 500 Internal Server Error - Something went wrong on our end.